 The ones that shot their load in 30 seconds without any explanation I would define as being in the crap category too, even the one who said, ‘you were so hot, I just couldn’t help it’.
 Sorry, fella, compliments don’t give you a hall pass.

 I suspect that lots of women define good sex on the basis of whether they come, and that orgasms have become some kind of baseline for what constitutes ‘good in bed’.
 As a younger woman, orgasms were certainly a barometer of someone’s sexual prowess that I used, but, as I learned much later in life, orgasms were just one course, not the entire menu.

-In sex post menopause, orgasms are a whole different ballgame
+In sex after menopause, orgasms are a whole different ballgame

 Back in my twenties and thirties, orgasms were much easier to have: it felt like climbing a little slope and not the post-menopausal Mount Everest in which my body currently operates.
 I could orgasm in a variety of positions, on top, sitting facing my partner, from oral sex.
 Just the very thought of a man’s tongue on my clit got me close to climaxing.